There’s more to Dutch beer than Heineken, as we reveal.

-Heineken is the second-biggest brewer in the world and has more than half the Dutch beer market, but there are many more breweries in the Netherlands than those in the Heineken group.
+Heineken is the second-biggest brewer in the world.
+They have more than half the Dutch beer market.
+But there are many more breweries in the Netherlands than those in the Heineken group.

 Lager is a foreign drink.
 So don’t say lager, say pils.
-And while some nine of every ten glasses of beer drunk is pils there is much more on offer than that.
+While some nine of every ten glasses of beer drunk is pils, there’s much more on offer than that.

 What is Dutch beer?

 So what is Dutch beer?
 Pils would seem to fit the bill, and with its overwhelming domination of the beer market this can’t be denied.
-But strictly speaking pils cannot be called an original Dutch beer, coming as it does from the pilsner beers that started being brewed in the mid-19th century in Pilzen (hence the name).
+But strictly speaking, pils cannot be called an original Dutch beer, coming from the pilsner beers that started being brewed in the mid-19th century in Pilzen.